kellyav/isat_2020/githubguides/README.md

 Basic guide to creating a new project on Github.

 ## pull_request.md
-Basic guide to pull requests
+Basic guide to pull requests.

 ## settingupgit.md
 Basic guide on how to set up your environment for proper Github use.